Second Law-Like Inequalities with Quantum Relative Entropy: An Introduction: Second Law of Thermodynamics

 \subsection{From the Positivity of the Quantum Relative Entropy}

-We now derive the second law of thermodynamics based on the positivity of the quantum relative entropy and the unitarity of the time evolution of the system~\cite{Tasaki1,Esposito4}.
+We now derive the second law of thermodynamics on the basis of the positivity of the quantum relative entropy and the unitarity of the time evolution of the system~\cite{Tasaki1,Esposito4}.
 We first prove a very general but almost trivial equality and inequality, and next apply them to thermodynamic situations.
 Therefore, the nontrivial part of this subsection is in the applications to each examples.

 We consider a unitary evolution of the system from state $\rho_{\rm i} \in Q(\bm H)$ to $\rho_{\rm f} \in Q(\bm H)$ such that $\rho_{\rm f} = U \rho_{\rm i} U^\dagger$.
 We also introduce a reference state $\rho_0 \in Q(\bm H)$, which is different from $\rho_{\rm i}$ or $\rho_{\rm f}$ in general.
 Since $S(\rho_{\rm i}) = S(\rho_{\rm f})$ holds due to the unitary evolution, we have the following theorem: